THE FIRST GREAT STRUGGLE BETWEEN CAPITAL AND LABOR BROUGHT A CARNAGE UNKNOWN UNTIL THAT TIME

 - February 1848, 350.

-The two works on the left illustrate festivities of the February Revolution's provisional government.
-The two on the right are of June fighting, whose combats fade into the background.
-The central painting shows army tents, not the distant barricade.
+As usual, the works downplay combat.
+The two on the left illustrate festivities of the February Revolution's provisional government.
+The two on the right concern June fighting, but it fades into the background.
+The central painting shows army tents.
+For how the barricade behind them is not shown, please click and scroll down.

 At the back there's a mythological painting, a proclamation, and images of right-wing officials.
-In front of them is a table...
+There's also a table on which are blocks (the next page comes to them) and the photo of a daguerreotype of a barricade:

 "At the start of the summer of 1848, workers revolt against the government.
 At Paris, they build barricades.
 This daguerreotype is a photograph on copper plaque covered with silver.
 It shows the barricades at Faubourg du Temple.
 The first, at the intersection of rue Saint-Maur is an accumulation of beams, ladders, a wheel, a wagon, paving stones.
 Alone on the right, a woman wearing a white cap leans out of the window."

-Deputy Alphonse Baudin tried to persuade workers to resist.
-When they said, "We won't fight for your 25 francs a day (a deputy's salary), Baudin stated "Here is how one dies for 25 francs a day" and climbed onto a barricade, where he was instantly shot and killed.
+When deputy Alphonse Baudin tried to persuade workers to resist, they said, "We won't fight for your 25 francs a day (a deputy's salary).
+He answered, "Here is how one dies for 25 francs a day," climbed onto a barricade and was instantly shot and killed.

-Since the exhibit shows nothing about privileged republicans backing the June massacre, the popular rejection is unexplained.
+Since the exhibit shows nothing about privileged republicans backing the June massacre, the painting is unexplained.

-As well, the stone-throwing boy is the only humble fighter that the museum shows full face.
-The choice suggests that insurgents are like teenagers who do not think.
+The only humble fighter that the museum shows full face is the ragged boy: Insurgents resemble teenagers who do not think.

 # # #